Omid Namazi: Playing career

 In 1988, Namazi turned professional with the Washington Diplomats of the American Soccer League.
 He spent two seasons with the Dips.
 Namazi played a handful of games with the Hershey Impact of the American Indoor Soccer Association during the 1989–1990 season before being released on January 13, 1990.
 In 1990, he moved to the Maryland Bays of the American Professional Soccer League.
 The Bays won the league championships that season.
 He played the 1991 season in Maryland before moving to the Fort Lauderdale Strikers for the 1992 season.
-Namazi played for Reading F.C. during the winter of 1992–1993.
+Namazi played for Reading during the winter of 1992–1993.
 In April 1993, he signed with the Los Angeles Salsa of the APSL and played two seasons with them.
 In December 1994, he signed with the Baltimore Spirit of the National Professional Soccer League.
 In 1995, he was selected as Second Team All Rookie.
 In April 1995, the Seattle SeaDogs selected Namadi in the Continental Indoor Soccer League draft, but he declined to sign with them.
 In 1996, he moved outdoors with the Delaware Wizards of the USISL.
 He played with the MetroStars of Major League Soccer on loan from the Spirit on July 4, 1996.
 In June 1996, the Philadelphia KiXX selected Namazi in the NPSL expansion draft.
 In 1997, he was the USISL Defender of the Year with the New Jersey Stallions.
 In August 1997, he joined the Carolina Dynamo late in the season.
 In 1998, he played for the Staten Island Vipers.
 Namazi continued to play for the KiXX until he left four games into the 2002–2003 season.
 He was the 2001 NPSL Defender of the Year and won the 2002 MISL championship with the KiXX.
 In 2001, he played four games for the South Jersey Barons of the USISL.
 In December 2003, the Cleveland Force traded Steve Klein to the KiXX in exchange for the rights to Namazi.
 He played for the Force until 2005.
 In 2002 and 2003, Namazi played for the United States national futsal team.